InfekmaUni/University-Stranded-Islander/README.md

 Tasked with creating a game which would allow for data to be collected on user's and the decisions they make such that it can be collaged and assessed by proffesionals to assess player behaviour.

+Project developed by a team of 5, with myself as the project leader.

 # Main Menu
 ![mainmenu](https://user-images.githubusercontent.com/9573054/30493956-1b2b4c60-9a3e-11e7-912c-0c3980f61a0d.png)